-As of Cab Grid Pro version 2 the shortcode supports attributes that can adjust the appearance and functionality of each instance of Cab Grid on your website.
+Cab Grid Pro supports shortcode attributes that can adjust the appearance and functionality of each individual instance of Cab Grid on your website.
 This article discusses what shortcode attribute are available and how to implement them.

 The syntax for attributes is (use double quotes around values):